Evidence for non-merger co-evolution of galaxies and their supermassive black holes

 Assuming galaxies from the Horizon-AGN simulation are reflective of the galaxy population, it is interesting to consider that $26\%$ of galaxies have not undergone a galaxy merger since $z=2$, as opposed to only $18\%$ which have undergone more than 3 mergers.
 The other $56\%$ of the galaxy population is therefore evolving through a mix of galaxy mergers and non-merger processes.
 Even for galaxies that repeatedly experience mergers, there are long periods of time between mergers when galaxies evolve secularly.
 Given previous observational and simulated results, this suggests non-merger processes play an important role in galaxy-SMBH co-evolution for a wide range of different galaxy evolution histories.

-Co-evolution is thought to be regulated by AGN feedback. \cite{smethurst21} investigated the ionised outflows from the AGN in 4 `bulgeless' systems, finding that the outflows have velocities far exceeding the escape velocity of their galaxies and extend over kiloparsec scales ($0.6-2.4~\rm{kpc}$), suggesting that may be capable of causing feedback.
-The work of \cite{smethurst21} combined with our results in this work have interesting implications: if both merger-driven and non-merger-driven growth can lead to galaxy-SMBH co-evolution, this suggests that co-evolution could be regulated by AGN feedback in both scenarios.
+Co-evolution is thought to be regulated by AGN feedback. \cite{smethurst21} investigated the ionised outflows from \rjs{ 4 optically selected AGN in `bulgeless' systems using the Keck Cosmic Web Imager (KCWI; an IFU at the Keck Observatory)}, finding that the outflows have velocities far exceeding the escape velocity of their galaxies and extend over kiloparsec scales ($0.6-2.4~\rm{kpc}$), suggesting that may be capable of causing feedback. \rjs{Similarly, \cite{bohn22} found that 5 of their 9 infrared selected AGN hosted by `bulgeless' galaxies had AGN powered outflows in either [OIII] and/or [Si VI].
+In addition \citeauthor{bohn22} investigated the rotational gas kinematics of their sample and found 2 of their `bulgeless' AGN hosts were rotating faster than expected, resulting in lower stellar masses than expected from abundance matching. \citeauthor{bohn22} interpret this as AGN feedback having suppressed star formation in these 2 `bulgeless' merger-free galaxies leading to the reduction in stellar mass.
+The studies of both \cite{smethurst21} and \cite{bohn22}} combined with our results in this work have interesting implications: if both merger-driven and non-merger-driven growth can lead to galaxy-SMBH co-evolution, this suggests that co-evolution could be regulated by AGN feedback in both scenarios.